ashfordreyes/ashfordreyes/README.md

 - 👋 Hi, I’m @ashfordreyes
+- 🌱 I'm currently learning TypeScript/React & Python!
 - 👀 Why am I a comp-sci student when AI can already code?
-- 🌱 I'm currently learning TypeScript/React & Python!
+Why did the chicken cross the road?

 <!---
 ashfordreyes/ashfordreyes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.